avermeulen/object-oriented-programming-introduction/README.md

 Everything is still working as before:

-> Onwaba asks where shpuld this code be?
+> Onwaba asks where should this code be?

 ```typescript
 let huguenotePlaza = new HuguenotePlazaKiosk();